Arms Warrior DPS Easy Mode — Midnight Pre-Patch (12.0)

 Colossus Smash,

-though players may also opt to continue using them manually, in the same
+though players may also opt to continue using them manually, as described in

 Changelog